trolit/itvault/README.md

 <br/>

-> For short video demonstration of coloring & features extraction, refer to [youtube video](https://www.youtube.com/watch?v=aJ9LEZ9TF4k)
+> For short demonstration of coloring & features extraction, refer to [youtube video](https://www.youtube.com/watch?v=aJ9LEZ9TF4k)

-> Please note that although tool is in advanced stage (spent 1+ year), it's not complete solution.
+> Please note that although app is in advanced stage (spent 1+ year), it's not complete solution.
 If you would like to use it (or it's parts), I'd recommend to only take backend as Vue's Composition API was taken to experiment with new approach and it still needs big refactoring.
-I see potential in Comp API - after working out with form submit - but still prefer Options API as it requires less refactoring to achieve something fancy (at least from my POV).
+PS: I see potential in Comp API - after working out with form submit - but still prefer Options API as it requires less refactoring to achieve something fancy (at least from my POV).

 ## Stack

-- Schema validation: yup
-- Client-Server real-time communication: Engine.io

 <details>
 <summary>Backend</summary>